 The School Flora project was a collaboration with gifted and talented science students at Varndean School, Brighton UK, commissioned by Brighton and Hove City Council.
 This project began in July 2007.
 The students produced artworks based on the laboratory findings of bacteria, moulds and yeasts collected all over the school, from the drinking fountain to the books in the library.
 The artworks were displayed at the private view on the 15th July 2008 when the entire school became a conceptual artwork, featuring their installations, interventions and performances.

 “Phone Flora” (2005) was a pioneering mobile phone artwork by Anna Dumitriu.
-It comprised a mobile phone ring-tone and phone ‘wallpaper’ generated from the bacteria found on the artist’s own mobile phone and made available for online download via a specialist platform.
+It comprised a mobile phone ring-tone and phone wallpaper generated from the bacteria found on the artist’s own mobile phone and made available for online download via a specialist platform (as it was not possible in that time to add a photo as a phone wallpaper).
 The artwork utilised WAP 2.0 (a precursor to contemporary mobile Internet).
 The monophonic ringtone was generated from the analytic profile index (API) codes (a method of identification) from bacteria cultured from the phone.
 The piece was originally exhibited at the Arena Gallery in Liverpool, and subsequently at FutureSonic (now called FutureEverything Festival) in Manchester in 2006.
 The groundbreaking artwork was also featured by the BBC in 2005.

 “Bio-tracking” was a pioneering locative media project by Anna Dumitriu that took place in 2006.
 It combined GPS (Global Positioning System) data and an innovative smartphone software suitable for Nokia Series 60 called Socialight which ran on the Symbian operating system and enabled the placement of virtual ‘sticky notes’ around various locations as part of a walk.